 Recessional – The music that plays as the ceremony ends and the newly-weds and bridal party walk out to.

-Registrar – Registrars conduct legally binding marriage and civil partnership ceremonies.
+Registrar – Registrars conduct legally binding marriage and civil partnership ceremonies in England & Wales.
 They are employed by the local authority and can conduct ceremonies in Register Offices or any building / space that is licenced for civil weddings.

 Room Block – A group of bedrooms set aside and exclusively reserved for your guests.
 Some hotels may require a minimum number of rooms to hold a room block.